Innovation VGF

 Test setup of the RFID portal (bypass of StZw)

 The respective serial number is transmitted to the electronic asset management system together with the date, time and mileage.
 This data transmission takes place at RFI portals, which will be located at several VGF sites in the future.
-The first RFID portal – which consists of two masts with antennas, as well as additional antennas located directly in the track bed – is currently being set up at the depot in Gutleut.
+The first RFID portal – which consists of two masts with antennas, as well as additional antennas located directly in the track bed – is in operation at the depot in Gutleut.
 Others will follow in the Stadtbahn Central Workshop, in “Betriebshof Ost”, and then in the Heddernheim depot.
 In order to exclude reading errors and thus the transmission of false data, a transmission logic is defined: All captured data of the RFID tags must match in three consecutive readouts before they are transmitted to the IPS system zedas.
 A readout of the RFID tags is possible up to an overrun speed of 60 km/h.

 An expansion of the technology to other areas and vehicle parts is being considered.